Sunday, October 5, 2008

 Varuna!
 She said,

-“The day you’ll really really love me
+“The day you’ll love me genuinely

 My breasts will pour out scent like this!"